How Much Should You Spend on Digital Marketing in 2019?

 If you want to get leads or sales quickly, then go with paid ads or PPC.

-However, PPC is expensive, it will exhaust your budget quickly in a long run.
+However, PPC is expensive, and it will exhaust your budget quickly.

-An effective strategy is to spend on both PPC and organic marketing.
+An effective strategy is to spend appropriate amounts on both PPC and organic marketing.

 c.
 Social Media Marketing